pulumi/docs/content/docs/reference/programming-model.md

 ## Providers {#providers}

 A [CustomResource][pulumi.CustomResource] needs an associated resource provider to manage its Create, Read, Update, and Delete (_CRUD_) operations.
-This is in contrast to a [ComponentResource][pulumi.ComponentResource], whose logic is authored entirely in a Pulumi program's source language (e.g. Javascript or Python).
-By default, a `CustomResource`'s provider is determined based on its [package](#packages).
-This default provider is automatically created by Pulumi, and is configured using its package's [config values](#config).
-For example, the configuration and program below will create a single EC2 instance in the `us-west-2` region.
+This is in contrast to a [ComponentResource][pulumi.ComponentResource], whose logic is authored entirely in a Pulumi program's source language such as Javascript or Python.
+By default, a provider for a `CustomResource` is determined based on its [package](#packages).
+This default provider is automatically created by Pulumi, and is configured using the [config values](#config) of the package.
+For example, the following configuration and program will create a single EC2 instance in the `us-west-2` region.

 {{< langchoose >}}